phuctm97/img/README.md

 heights: string[];
 ```

-All query params are optional, a reasonable default will be used when necesssary.
+All query params are optional, reasonable defaults will be used when necessary.

 **Example**: